- Travel and Places»

-Thus one can readily see that the ones who are 25 to 50 feet tall are well over 100 years old.......even 150 years in many cases.
+Thus one can readily see that the ones which are 25 to 50 feet tall are well over 100 years old and even 150 years in many cases.

 Not only does heat and drought affect these largest cacti in the United States, but so do other factors including:

 - Killing freezes